 Myth: You need to be paid lots of money to afford to travel.
 If not, you need wealthy parents or affluent brands to sponsor your trips.

 Reality: While the above is the case for some travelers, none of the above applies to most travelers.

-First of all, most of us are budget travelers, call us stingy even.
+First of all, most of us are budget travelers.
 The idea is to always look for cheap flights, cheap accommodation, affordable travel destinations, ideally, cheap everything to afford to survive on the road.

 I know several travelers give up a lot of things to save up for their travels.
 They rearrange their lives and make travel a lifestyle.